staabm/staabm.github.io/_posts/2023-11-30-phpstan-filter-baseline.md

 In our projects we generate these numbers in a scheduled GitHub action and create [trend reports for the dev-team](https://github.com/staabm/phpstan-baseline-analysis#example-trend-analysis).

 Additionally, you may [create graphs of the progress](https://github.com/staabm/phpstan-baseline-analysis#example-graph-analysis) to have a visual representation.
-I can be a good foundation for a conversation with management people.
+It can be a good foundation for a conversation with management people, to give an idea where we are and where we are heading.

 ## tackle the problem / filter the baseline